awslabs/open-data-registry-browser/README.md

 Subsequent listed repositores will take precendence over data on previous repositories.
 Datasets are matched across repos by their `Slug`, which is generated from their filename.
 Currently, only the `Metadata` dictionary is copied over between repositories.
 If a dataset exists only outside the primary repository, it will be created as normal.

+## Redirects
+By using the redirects map in `src/config.yaml` you can set up simple HTML redirects from `source` to `target`.
+This does not copy any content, simply creates a new HTML page.
+This function runs after other HTML content is generated so it can be used to create new or overwrite existing HTML pages.

 ## Running with Docker

 Docker can be used to isolate the development environment.